 The program of work for 2018 is currently under discussion with the Industry Working Group.

 Continued work on the MIDR e-Library.
 The MIDR e-Library serves as an online repository of public mining and resettlement literature.
 The library is fully searchable, and includes tools for visualisation of its content by country, company, commodity, lifecycle and other key indicators.
 As we come across materials, we continue to add to the library database.

 The Panel’s function is to observe project activities associated with the PJV pilot off-lease resettlement project, engage with project stakeholders, and to report on key developments as the company, government and landowner stakeholders attempt to progress the pilot project.
-The annual monitoring report will be publicly available soon.
+The public reports are available here

 Consortium funds are supporting the work of a Postdoctoral GIS scholar as part of a small research collaboration with Nottingham University, focused on understanding the relationship between land cover change over life of mine and displacement/resettlement.
 The first output, a mini “learning tool”, is available on the CSRM YouTube channel

 Building the global database of resettlement events.
 We have expanded our database on resettlement events from 41 records to more than 200 records.
 The purpose of the database is to develop a repository of resettlement cases so that we can benchmark events using key indicators.
 We are in incorporating the data into the Kumu visualisation platform and SPSS.

 Mining, resettlement and livelihoods.
 We are authoring an industry paper addressing the policy and practice gaps regarding livelihood frameworks and food security in mining-induced displacement and resettlement.

 Rio Tinto global practitioner workshop.
 As part of their commitment to the Consortium, Rio Tinto asked CSRM to convene and facilitate a global workshop on mining and resettlement practice, in August 2017.
 The session shared and documented internal knowledge and experience about resettlement from across the company.